alexluckett/BibleApp/README.md

 Data Structures and Algorithms with Java.

+#Todo
-BibleApp class needs refactoring - very cluttered.
+BibleApp class, along with individual methods need refactoring - very cluttered at the moment.